harshap-ai/syde-312/index.markdown

   <p style="font-size: 1.1em; line-height: 1.6; color: #34495e;">
     Hi there!
 This course offered by the <a href="https://uwaterloo.ca/"> University of Waterloo</a>, explores the practical applications of linear algebra through hands-on projects.

-    Students work in teams to create engaging educational content using MANIM, implementing unintuitive linear algebra concepts in creative and accessible ways.
+    Students work in teams to create engaging educational content either using <a href="https://www.manim.community/">MANIM</a> (inspired by <a href="https://www.youtube.com/c/3blue1brown">3B1B</a>) or through other S/W, implementing hitherto unintuitive linear algebra concepts in creative and accessible ways.
 Below are some of the outstanding projects from our students.
   </p>
 </div>